-We’ve developed some tips to help you alter your game and adjust to the rain without having to call it quits for the day and throw in the towel.
+We’ve developed some tips to help you alter your game and adjust to the rain without having to call it quits for the day.

 Apart from these tips, there are also some answers to your burning questions about playing in the rain.